-- Select your CMS portal on the authorization page.
+- Select your CMS hub on the authorization page.

-- Request for Integrations Permissions: your private app will request permission to access your account data.
+- Your private app will request integration permissions to access your account data.
 Click "Grant Access".

 - If successful, you should see "Authorization Succeeded", and your hubspot.config.yml file will be updated.